SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 Database of Experimental Results
 ================================

-SModelS stores all the information about the experimental results in the
+The information about the experimental results is stored in the SModelS |Database|.
-|Database|.
-Below we describe both the :ref:`directory <folderStruct>`, :ref:`object <objStruct>` structure of the  |Database|
+Below we describe both the :ref:`directory <folderStruct>` and :ref:`object <objStruct>` structure of the |Database|
-and :ref:`how the information in stored in the database is used within SModelS <interpolationDB>`.
+and :ref:`how the stored information is used <interpolationDB>` within SModelS.

 .. _folderStruct: